FuzzyAutocomplete/FuzzyAutocompletePlugin/README.md

 ## Features

 * Gives Xcode's autocompletion to be able to filter like `Open Quickly` does
+* Supports Xcode 5.0.1
-* Supports Xcode's learning priority system
+* Supports Xcode's learning and context-aware priority system
 * `Tab` now inserts completion rathen than inserting prefix
 * Performs well
 * Productivity++